 From LimeSurvey Manual

-On many occasions, you will want to invite a group of people to participate in your survey, keep track of who has completed the survey, and ensure that each person can only participate once.
+The Survey Participants functionality allows you to invite a group of people to participate in your survey, keep track of who has completed the survey, and ensure that each person can only participate once.
 The survey participants table feature allows you to do the following:

 - Import a list of names and email addresses for participants from a CSV file or a LDAP query;